tbensky/selenium-peoplesoft/README.md

 You see a call again to `wait_for_by_id()`, which does a `.click` instead of a `send_keys()`.
 This is the only difference between doing a text fill and a click in Selenium.

-It turns out that a more robust way of finding elements in a page is using its "xpath."
+It turns out that a more exacting way of finding elements in a page is using its "xpath."
 These are step by step paths into the DOM object to unambiguously point to an HTML element in a document.
 We defaulted to using xpaths throughout this work, as they seem more reliable in finding elements, particularly in the vast PS jungle.
-(PS jungle: At some point, we even started feeling sorry for browsers used to interact with PS.)
+(PS jungle: At some point, I even started feeling sorry for *browsers* used to interact with PS.)
 Xpaths, however are less robust in the long term, as any code change on the end of PS will break its use.
 (But I don't think PS changes very much!)

 The Firefox Developer will show you such xpaths.
 Just right click on an element HTML down in the code box, and you can copy out the xpath to an element.